pedrolemoz/text_similarity/README.md

 ## Usage

-You are able to instatiate the `TextSimilarity` class directly, but there is an extension applied on `String` to reduce boilerplate:
+You are able to instantiate the `TextSimilarity` class directly, but there is an extension applied on `String` to reduce boilerplate:

 ```dart
 void main() {